sixofdloc/SixNet/README.md

 # SixNet, a Windows-based telnet BBS with full ANSI and PETSCII support

-This is a WIP, there's still lots to do.
 This system is based loosely on the old C64 and Amiga C-Net BBS software.
-I've included a script to create database connections.
+A database creation script is included.
-You'll need to update the connectionstrings in the config files.
+For production use, you'll need to update the connectionstrings in the config files.
 Passwords have been replaced with generic versions.

 ## What's new:
 * Basic Slack integration to report logins/logouts to channel

 ## What works:
 * PETSCII support - this is the most complete feature
 * ANSI support - much still to be done, but it works
 * Sysop chat